F/1.1 Provision, acquisition and use of information and communications technology resources

 1.1.4 Framework for allocation of information and communications technology resources and services

-1.1.5 Use of QUT information and communications technology resources and services
+1.1.5 Use of QUT data and digital resources and services

 1.1.6 Provision of resources and approved defined roles